Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 7. Scooter Boards

-These are great for providing vestibular input but also incorporate building core strength and coordination.
+These are great for providing vestibular input while also building core strength and coordination.
 The handles keep fingers safe while providing steering and control of the board.
 One of my favorite ways to use this sensory toy for toddlers is by making a “track” on the floor using painter’s tape and having your child drive along the track using the scooter board.
 Big kids love this sensory toy too!

 8. Sensory Water Beads Bean Bags